 Thought leadership and selling are not synonymous.
 This is where many B2B businesses go wrong.
 Thought leadership is about establishing your brand as a trusted authority figure in your area of expertise.

-You want to differentiate yourself from the competition by providing knowledge and market insight – NOT by discussing what discount you’re offering or product that was recently launched.
+You want to differentiate yourself from the competition by providing knowledge and market insight – NOT by discussing what discount you’re offering or a product that was recently launched.

 Watch the 1-minute video below as our CEO, Mandy McEwen discusses why you shouldn’t create LinkedIn content just for the sake of it, and the importance of having the right strategy.

 Sales jargon will only dilute your message and contaminate your ability to become a thought leader.
 We see this happening a lot on platforms like LinkedIn.